gbowerman/azure-myriad/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 ### mesos-vmss-simple-cluster.json

 Create a simple mesos cluster with a single master, with a VM Scale Set of slaves.
+Connect to port 505 of the public IP address created in your resource group to see the dashboard.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fgbowerman%2Fazure-myriad%2Fmaster%2Fmesos-vmss-simple-cluster.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 ### vmss-scale-in-or-out.json